zebrafactory/zebrachain/README.md

 introduced at each signature, minimizing the problem of whether there was high enough quality entropy when the first secret key in the ZebraChain was created.

+* Entropy accumulation throughout the lifetime of the ZebraChain.
+At each signature, a new call to `getrandom()` or equivalent is made.
+This new entropy is securely mixed with the previous secret (using a keyed hash), and the result is then used to create the next signing keys.
+In other words, if at any point in the history of the chain there was a secret unknown to an attacker, than the secret chain state is unknown to an attacker from that block froward.

 * Quantum safe (assuming the Dilithium + ed25519 hybrid construction is quantum safe).

 * *Some* quantum mitigation, even if Dilithium is broken.
 A sufficiently large quantum computer can